Columbia HS girls lacrosse team surges

-Junior Anabel MacGuire had two goals and two assists.
-Sophomore Kira Abel and junior Maddie McKinstrie each had one goal and one assist, and sophomore Daphne Zimmerman had one goal.
-Sophomore Phoebe Perlman made eight saves.
+Senior attacker Evie Campbell had four goals and one assist, junior midfielder Maddie McKinstrie had two goals and two assists, senior midfielder Margaret McManus had three goals and one assist, senior attacker Elsa Kalderen and sophomore defender Ava Casciara each had one goal, sophomore attacker/midfielder Kira Abel had two assists, and sophomore attacker Daphne Zimmerman and freshman midfielder Lucy Deiboldt each had one assist.
+Sophomore goalie Phoebe Perlman and junior goalie Charlotte DuPre each had six saves.
+Perlman was the winning goalie.

-McManus scored four goals, Campbell had two goals and one assist, and McKinstrie collected two goals in the 9-4 win over Cranford on Friday, April 11.
-Abel had one goal and MacGuire had two assists.
-Perlman recorded 16 saves.
+In earlier action, the Cougars defeated Westwood, 18-12, on Tuesday, April 15, at Underhill.
+McManus had six goals and four assists, Campbell collected five goals and three assists, MacGuire posted three goals and one assist, Abel recorded one goal and four assists and Burroughs notched one goal and three assists.

-Columbia was scheduled to host Westwood on Tuesday, April 15, after press time.
+The Cougars were scheduled to host Glen Rock on Tuesday, April 22, after press time.

 The following are upcoming games: